 “There was one time that Harry was on the right of his brother and if you look at their feet, their feet can really tell you a lot about what someone is feeling in the moment.
 When Harry would turn his feet to actually angle toward his brother, [William] didn’t respond by turning toward Harry,” she told Royally Us (per Express).
 “What that indicates is [William] was more stoic, he was less engaging with his brother.
 In my opinion, Harry was trying to make attempts to engage with William.”

-Why the Duke of Cambridge reportedly doesn’t want to talk to the Duke of Sussex now
+Why the Duke of Cambridge reportedly still doesn’t want to talk to the Duke of Sussex

-Royal biographer and historian for Netflix‘s The Crown Robert Lacey said that William does want to interact with his brother much because of what he might do after they talk.
+Royal biographer and historian for Netflix‘s The Crown Robert Lacey said that William didn’t want to interact with his brother much because of what he might do after they talk.

 Lacey added that the Cambridges “told friends that they could see no point in talking to Harry since any discussion of substance would go straight back to Meghan to be leaked out via Oprah or some other tentacle of the Sussex network that had not stopped spreading stories in the weeks since the interview that the couple’s friends had promised would be their final word.”